-The Mer de Glace is well worth a visit for visitors of all ages.
-It is the second largest glacier in the Alps – approximately 9 miles long, almost a mile wide, and about 1200 feet deep in its deepest places.
-It moves about 130 feet every year and is currently retreating.
+Mer de Glace is well worth a visit for visitors of all ages.
+It is the second largest glacier in the Alps – approximately 9 miles long, almost a mile wide, and about 1200 feet in its deepest places.
+It moves more than 100 feet every year and is currently retreating.

-There are several ways to get to this glacier.
-For those people who enjoy hiking, I highly recommend walking from the middle stop on the Aiguille du Midi.
+There are several ways to reach the glacier; for those who enjoy hiking, we highly recommend walking from the middle stop on the Aiguille du Midi.

-The train ride from Chamonix to the glacier one way costs 15 euros, and for a round trip is 30 Euros.
-From May through June the train runs every day from 8:30am until 5:30pm and departs every half an hour.
-During July and August the train runs every day from 8am until 6pm and departs every 20 minutes after 10am.
+The train ride from Chamonix to the glacier round trip costs about 35 euros.
+From May through June the train runs daily from 8:30am until 5:30pm and departs every half an hour.
+During July and August the train runs daily from 8am until 6pm and departs every 20 minutes after 10am.
 Note: from July 15th to August 20th there is a special departure that leaves at 7 in the morning for mountaineers and glacier climbers.
-Lastly, from September through April the trains run every day from 10am until 4pm.
+Lastly, from September through April the trains run daily from 10am until 4pm.

-There are several hiking trails that cross the train tracks at particular points along the track.
-The conductor will always honk their horn as approaching these trails.
+Several hiking trails cross the train tracks at particular points along the track.
+The conductor will always honk their horn when approaching these trails.
 The scenery is fantastic from the train.
-You will on a clear or partly cloudy day, have excellent views of the valley floor and the mountain range opposite the train tracks.
+On a clear or partly cloudy day one will have excellent views of the valley floor and the mountain range opposite the train tracks.

-The cost to enter the glacier is 10euro and this includes a short gondola ride to and from the glacier.
-There is a large carpet laid on the walkway, which provides traction on the slippery ice.
+The cost to enter the glacier is 15euro and this includes a short gondola ride to and from the glacier.
+A large carpet is laid on the walkway providing traction on the slippery ice.
 The tunnel is carved several hundred feet into the glacier.
 Bring some warmth and a flash camera.
-There are several ice sculptures inside which make a great background for taking flash photography.
+Several ice sculptures are inside which make a great backdrop for selfies and other Instagram ready photos.

-Continuing straight past the geology exhibit you will soon leave the paved path and enter a dirt trail.
-Depending on the weather and time of year you may pass people coming back from the glacier with crampons and ice axes.
+Continuing straight past the geology exhibit one will soon leave the paved path and enter a dirt trail.
+Depending on the weather and time of year you may pass people coming back from the glacier wearing crampons and holding ice axes.
 This dirt trail is about 1/4 a mile and ends on the edge of a sheer cliff.
 The glacier sits about 300 to 400 feet below the top of the cliff.
-If you are comfortable going down to the glacier there are metal ladders with rods cemented into the cliff that you can climb down.
-The total length of these ladders is about 300 feet or so.
-There are several sets of ladders.
-For example, one ladder will drop down the cliff about 100 feet and then end on a small platform carved into the cliff, and then the next ladder begins and descends another 100 feet.
+Those comfortable descending to the glacier can do use using metal ladders with rods cemented into the cliff.
+The total length of these ladders is approximately 300 feet.
+Several sets of ladders are located here.
+For example, one ladder will drop down the cliff about 100 feet and then end on a small platform carved into rock, and then the next ladder begins and descends another 100 feet.
 If you are here in the summer time you may have to wait on these platforms for descending or ascending climbers.
 I do not recommend climbing these ladders if you are afraid of heights.
 The metal grips on the ladders can be quite slippery especially in the early morning and late afternoon so be very careful.
-If you choose to climb down you will reach the bottom of the canyon carved out by the glacier.
+If you choose to climb down you will eventually reach the bottom of the canyon carved out by the glacier.

 Notice all the huge rocks along the side of the glacier.
 These have all been deposited by the glacier.
 The trail ends on a small plateau on the side of the glacier.
 Chances are you will see people putting on crampons and getting ready to ascend the glacier.
 When I climbed the glacier I did not have crampons, I just had an ice ax.
 This is all you need if you plan on staying on the dirt and rock that covers the glacier.
 If you plan on going further up the glacier to the solid ice and deep crevasses you certainly will need previous ice/glacier climbing experience as well as good crampons and an ice ax.
 You can walk about a 1/4 mile up the glacier and still be walking on glacial till (dirt and rocks).
 The end of the glacial till will depend on what time of year you are visiting the area.
-There are crevasses and deep holes so watch where you are walking.
+Watch out for the crevasses and deep holes in the ice.

 If you do visit this area, either from the top of the cliff or from the glacier itself, bring a camera.
-There are some spectacular pictures just waiting for you.
+This region is stunningly beautiful.